 There are limits to what you can bring due to lack of refrigeration but there are some things you can take with you AND some ways you can make it easier once you get to your destination.

 You are packing your clothes so why not pack your snacks as well?

 Here are a few ideas:

 - Nuts/seeds – either you can bring a few big bags of nuts you like or little bags.
 I mix raw cashews, sliced almonds, pumpkin, and sunflower seeds for my trips.
 I also buy the little Trader Joe’s 1-ounce snack dry roasted almonds to keep with me wherever I am.

 You never know when you are going to need a snack to tie you over- better to be prepared than over hungry, which leads to overeating.

 - Packets of nut butter – peanut, almond, and cashew are all available and come in snack size servings perfect for travel.

 - Skinny Crisps and Raw Wheat Free Crusts – faux “crackers” made of almonds, seeds and other healthy real things that give you the crunch and are completely portable.
 I think Skinny Crisps taste better than normal crackers and my favorite flavors are Plain Jane and White Sesame.

 - Bars – these are ones I don’t like people to eat regularly but there are a few on my approved list – see this past blog.
-I also recently discovered a few new ones that are now available at Whole Foods and have great ingredients.
-My favorite is the GoodOnYaBar – I liked the peanut butter honey the best and the peanut butter dark chocolate the second best.
-The other new bar I found is called Rise and only the Almond Honey is on my list.
+The new bar I found is called Rise and the protein ones are good and have minimal ingredients.

 - On the Plane – for the first few hours you are gone bringing a few pieces of fruit, some carrots, a container of tuna or egg salad (and a little ice to keep with it), and some sliced cheese all works well.